Price Increase Letter: How To Explain Price Increases To Customers? 🐖

 Is it a smooth process or a time of anxiety?

 Does it feel like many of your customers just want low prices and tons of value (for free)?

 Do you find yourself putting off difficult price increase discussions with your customers rather than passing on costs?

 There are lots of companies with hidden profit potential taking broad-brush price increases in their respective markets hoping that they’ll fly under the radar and stick without too much bother.

 A client of mine, for example, from a manufacturer and distributor of essential business supplies, was like this.
 Their finance team would roll out the same 3% price rise every year knowing that their customers weren’t going to react well.

-After a couple of years of this, however, they were feeling the pressure: Commodity prices were increasing, and competition in the market was intense.
-They:
+After a couple of years of this, however, they were feeling the pressure: Exchange rates were fluctuating, and competition in the market was intense.

 - Could no longer fully absorb rising raw material costs anymore and had to pass on some of these costs to the customer

-- Had no choice but to increase prices
+- Had no choice but to increase the prices

 - Needed to get a price rise through their wholesale channels to avoid a negative EBIT situation